-Minerals are sorely lacking in the modern day diet and are easily depleted further by stress.
-Lack of hydrochloric acid in the stomach (which we will cover more in the Heal Your Gut course) make it difficult for us to obtain enough minerals.
-Lack of mineral rich water is another modern day problem.
-The best sources of minerals in our diet come from mineral-rich water, nutrient dense foods, herbal teas, bone broth and quality sea salt.
-Even small amounts of clay is a traditional practice that can get more minerals into the diet and help bind toxic materials and move them out of the body.
-Read more: The Role of Minerals In The Body, Factors That Deplete Minerals From the Body
+Minerals are sorely lacking in the modern-day diet and are easily depleted further by stress.
+Lack of hydrochloric acid in the stomach makes it difficult for us to obtain enough minerals.
+Lack of mineral-rich water is another modern-day problem.
+The best sources of minerals in our diet come from mineral-rich water, nutrient-dense foods, herbal teas, bone broth, and quality sea salt.
+Even small amounts of clay are a traditional practice that can get more minerals into the diet and help bind toxic materials and move them out of the body.

 Fats are also very healing and nourishing, so long as you do not have severe gallbladder issues (though once resolved fats should be incorporated).
 People with digestive disorders, other than gallbladder, should tolerate fats quite well.
-Fats provide us with vitamins A, D, E and K, omega 3s and more.
-These nutrients are critical to heal.
+Fats provide us with vitamins A, D, E, and K, omega 3s, and more.
+These nutrients are critical to healing.
 I recommend reading up more on the use of fats in cooking in this article: Fats Safer Options for Your Frying Pan and Your Health.
-Then ditch the bad oils in your home, swap them for good fats and included good fats at every meal.
-Read more: How To Ditch Processed Foods: What Fats Should You Be Choosing
+Then ditch the bad oils in your home, swap them for good fats, and included good fats at every meal.

-In general the top foods to avoid when healing the gut are: grains (including pseudo-grains), dairy (unless tolerated and then very carefully), legumes (including soy and peanuts), eggs can also be problematic for some, nightshades (especially in anyone with severe inflammation such as RA).
-Often a gluten-free diet is not enough to heal because there is damage to the gut lining that needs to be repaired, but can be a good starting point and transition for many.
-There are many foods cross reactive to gluten to consider as well (see this post here).
+In general, the top foods to avoid when healing the gut are: grains (including pseudo-grains), dairy (unless tolerated and then very carefully), legumes (including soy and peanuts), eggs can also be problematic for some, nightshades (especially in anyone with severe inflammation such as RA).
+Often a gluten-free diet is not enough to heal because there is damage to the gut lining that needs to be repaired but can be a good starting point and transition for many.
+There are many foods cross-reactive to gluten to consider as well.